Strategy

 Expecting instant SEO Organic visibility needs time and maintenance Use Google Ads while SEO matures

-Publishing content without experience Thin pages do not support trust, AEO or conversion Build expert, useful, sourced pages
+Publishing content without experience Thin pages do not support trust or conversion Add first-hand expertise, evidence and real decision support

 Ignoring landing page CRO Traffic cannot fix unclear offers Improve page clarity, proof and next step